-- Costs of alcohol- or drug-abuse treatments can be counted on your Schedule A.
+- Costs of alcohol- or drug-abuse treatments.

 - Some medical conference costs.
 You can count admission and transportation expenses to the conference if it concerns a chronic illness suffered by you, your spouse or a dependent.
 Meals and lodging costs while at the seminar, however, are not deductible.

 - Weight-loss programs, in some instances, might count as a deductible medical expense, similar to stop-smoking programs.
 But the diet program must be medically necessary — for example, if a doctor recommends it to reduce the risks of obesity or hypertension.